gudminton/gudminton.github.io/_posts/2014-3-3-Hello-World.md

 # Contents
 - Basic Gudminton rules
+- Terminology
 - Plan of the court
-- Order of the rules
+- Full Gudminton rules

 # Basic Gudminton rules

+Players:
-- 4-10 players on the court at any one time
+- 4-12 players on the court at any one time

-- Games are played to 21 points
+Serve:
 - Players serve 5 serves each, alternating sides.
 A player does not have to win specifically off their own serve in order to win a point.
+- The first ground hit after the serve must be within the boundary lines.
+- The ball may be played off the net.

+Points and Gameplay:
+- Games are played to 21 points
+- The official approved ball is the size 5 soccer ball.
 - Maximum of 2-3 ground hits per side
+- A ball that rolls or otherwise does not bounce ends the play
+- A player may hit the ball more than once in succession.
-- No limits to body hits or juggles
+- There are no limits to body hits or juggles
 - Points are made on every serve for winning team of rally (rally-point scoring)
-- A player may hit the ball more than once in succession.
-- Ball may be played off the net or surrounding fences during a volley and on a serve.
-- A ball hitting a boundary line is in.
 - It is illegal to contact the ball with a player's hands, lower arms, and elbows.
 - It is illegal to use your hands to catch, hold or throw the ball.
-- The official approved ball is the size 5 soccer ball.
+- Ball may be played off the net or surrounding fences.

+# Terminology
+- A flat ball (no bounce either due to player interaction or hitting a corner or the net) is called a "potato"
+- A flat ball that rolls is called a "hot potato"
+- A game of 6-on-6 is called "a gentleman's dozen"
+- "Good gudminton" is an end-of-game expression used by team members as they shake hands and congratulate each other

 # Plan of the court